ziyanan/CourXive/README.md

-# SETemplate
+# CourXive

-A template repo for Software Engineering projects at NYU Tandon.
+A repo for Software Engineering projects at NYU Tandon.

 In order to build production, in the top level directory, run: